MatiasProietti/yet-another-angular-boilerplate/README.md

 ## Why only 1 branch?

-I'm Currently working on the first version of this project.
-As I'm working alone and there isn't a released version I didn't find it useful to use different branches.
+I'm currently working on the first feature of this project.
+As I'm working alone and there isn't a working feature yet I didn't find it useful to use an empty main branch with a separated feature branch for the auth part.
-After finishing with the Auth part I will start working with feature branches.
+After finishing with the Auth feature I will start working with feature branches.